 Some people with type 2 can control their blood glucose with healthy eating and being active.
 But, your doctor may need to also prescribe oral medications or insulin to help you meet your target blood glucose levels.
 Type 2 usually gets worse over time – even if you don’t need medications at first, you may need to later on.

-Some groups have a higher risk for developing type 2 diabetes than others.
+Some groups have a higher risk of developing type 2 diabetes than others.
 Type 2 diabetes is more common in African Americans, Latinos, Native Americans, and Asian Americans/Pacific Islanders, as well as the aged population.